 Reed College is an intellectual community committed to the highest educational and ethical standards.
 The Web site is a publication in electronic form, subject to the same policies and guidelines that govern electronic media with regard to copyrighted material, photographic images, sound prints, confidential information, and libelous remarks.
 Material published on the Reed Web site is expected to reflect the community's educational purpose, broadly defined to include the breadth of its social and cultural activity, and to express the community's regard for ethical behavior, including compliance with the Honor Principle and college-wide Acceptable Computer Use policies.
 Publication of material that violates licensing or contractual agreements, laws, or college regulations or policies is not permitted.

-Although general responsibility for the Reed Web resides with the Web Policy Committee and the College Computing Policy Committee, the college pursues a decentralized approach to the creation and maintenance of institutional Web pages, with recognized college entities (administrative offices, academic departments, or student organizations) producing and maintaining their own material.
+Although general responsibility for the Reed Web resides with the the College Computing Policy Committee, the college pursues a decentralized approach to the creation and maintenance of institutional Web pages, with recognized college entities (administrative offices, academic departments, or student organizations) producing and maintaining their own material.

 If college guidelines are violated or disregarded, the college reserves the right to suspend publishing privileges or remove pages while the matter is referred to the appropriate college body.

 The Reed College World Wide Web hosts both Institutional web pages and individual home pages for students, faculty, staff, and alumni.
 Only Institutional web pages are monitored for Procedural, Formatting, and Content guidelines.
 Institutional Web pages are created and maintained by the sponsoring administrative office, academic department, or student organization.
 Consultation and support is given to those responsible for the creation of pages by Web Support Services and the Public Affairs Office to ensure factual integrity, institutional consistency and style, legal usage, and technical feasibility.